 Step 2: Highlighting your to-dos

-How are you doing on this fine day?
-I would like to jump right in and recap on last weeks blog post which was all about journaling and why we do this to help with our planning.
+How are you doing?
+I would like to jump right in and recap on last weeks blog post, which was all about journaling and why we do this to help with our planning.
 You can find the blog post here….

-The reason we should journal is to free up space in our minds so that we are able to find solutions to our problems.
+The reason why we should journal is to free up space in our minds so that we can find solutions to our problems.
 Also, it helps get all the crap out and onto the table (journal) to be able to look at things from a different angle different perspective.
 What’s the point of always going around the roundabout and not finding the way out?

 More about journaling over here…..